-As a writer, Ms. Howe has authored four books on Muslim culture, “The Prince and I or One Woman’s Morocco” in 1956, “Turkey Today: A Nation Divided Over Islam’s Revival” in 2000, “Morocco: The Islamist Awakening and Other Challenges” in 2005, and “Al-Andalus Rediscovered – Iberia’s New Muslims” in 2012.
+As a writer, Ms. Howe has authored multiple books on Muslim culture: “The Prince and I” or “One Woman’s Morocco” in 1956, “Turkey Today: A Nation Divided Over Islam’s Revival” in 2000, “Morocco: The Islamist Awakening and Other Challenges” in 2005, and “Al-Andalus Rediscovered – Iberia’s New Muslims” in 2012.
 Additionally, she has contributed numerous travel articles to guidebooks, as well as articles to professional journals such as The Monitor, Scholastic, the Middle East Journal, The Nation, New Republic, the Africa Report, the International Herald Tribune, the World Policy Journal, and the Washington Report on Middle East Affairs.

 When she first started in journalism, Ms. Howe was determined to travel overseas and defy the odds, as most women at the time were not given the opportunity to.
 After getting involved with the independence movements in North Africa, she was able to break through the back door of the industry, whereas many women were not put onto the staff until 1972.
 Ms. Howe’s most memorable moments thus far have been learning and meeting new people; for her, her education has been a constant journey.